jncraton/oop-cpsc2030/lectures/19-abstact-base-classes.md

 - Use `abc` module
 - Enforce method implementation

-## Why Use ABCs?
+## Defining Abstract Base Class

-- Ensure subclasses implement specific methods
+- Inherit from the `ABC` class
-- Provide a standard interface
+- Decorate abstract methods using `@abstractmethod`
-- Improve code maintainability
+- Other methods may be included

 ## Example: Defining an ABC